christophsax/seasonal/README.md

 The `inspect` function opens an interactive window that allows for the manipulation of a number of arguments.
 It offers several views to analyze the series graphically.
 With each change, the adjustment process and the visualizations are recalculated.
 Summary statics are shown in the R console.

 With the 'Show static call' option, a replicable static call is also shown in the console.
-Note that this option will double the time for recalculation, as the static function also tests the static call each time (this is a beta feature of seasonal, which allows intensive testing; it may be disabled in future versions).
+Note that this option will double the time for recalculation, as the static function also tests the static call each time.

-###  Diagnostical Re-Evaluation

-For diagnostical purposes, some functions re-evaluate an object of class `"seas"` and capture the full content or parts of the `.out` file from X-13ARIMA-SEATS.
-Re-evaluation on demand saves computing time and reduces the size of a `"seas"` object.

-The `out` function shows the full content of the `.out` file form X-13ARIMA-SEATS in a console viewer.
-Exit form the viewer by pressing `q`.

-    out(m)

-The `slidingspans` and `revisions` function call the `slidingspans` and `history` spec of X-13ARIMA-SEATS and show the respective parts of the `.out` file.
-Note that against the convention, the `history` spec is called by the function `revisions`, in order to avoid a naming collision with the function from the `utils` pacakge. `slidingspans` analyzes the stability of a seasonal adjustment, `history` computes an out-of-sample revision history.
-A `plot` method shows a graphical overview of the analysis.
-For a detailed description of the two specs, consider section 7.16 and 7.8 in the [manual][manual].

-    slidingspans(m)
-    plot(slidingspans(m))

-    revisions(m)
-    plot(revisions(m))

 ### License